ashweeni-b/c-practice-problems/01-area-of-square/README.md

 ---

 ### Input
-A single line containing an integer N.
+A single integer N representing the side of square.

 ### Output
-A single line containing area of square N.
+Print a single integer - the area of square with side N.

 ---